Friday 2nd February 2018

 - Preparing for GDPR: 12 Steps to Take Now (ICO) – An overview of considerations that organisations should make in preparation for GDPR.

 - GDPR & RoboVet Webinar – hosted by the RoboVet Product Team on Tuesday 20 February 2018; this is an opportunity to learn about the changes being made in RoboVet to help practices manage how they handle personal information.
-Register to attend.
+View a recording of the webinar here.